- Yale Law School (J.D., 1991), Notes Editor of The Yale Law Journal

 - Secured permanent injunction and won trial for UCLA in civil actions against organizations and individuals threatening violence against faculty members and administrators;

 - Defeated CEQA challenges to proposed residential development by Las Vegas developer Marnell Corrao Associates and recovered 100% of attorney's fees;

 - Representation of the Navajo Nation in uranium contamination matters.

-- Dismissal of criminal mortgage fraud indictment after evidentiary hearings for prosecutorial misconduct; Dallas County District Attorney held in contempt (featured as "Hill Wins, Watkins Loses" in the Dallas Morning News);
+- Dismissal of criminal mortgage fraud indictment after evidentiary hearings for prosecutorial misconduct; Dallas County District Attorney held in contempt (see "Hill Wins, Watkins Loses" in the Dallas Morning News);

-- Dismissal of all 306 counts of an indictment brought by the Nevada Attorney General’s “Mortgage Fraud Task Force” in first "robo-signing" prosecution (featured in the National Law Journal);
+- Dismissal of all 306 counts of an indictment brought by the Nevada Attorney General’s “Mortgage Fraud Task Force” in first "robo-signing" prosecution (see "Massive 'robo-signing' prosecution dismissed for misconduct" in the National Law Journal);

 - FCPA investigation on behalf of a Fortune 100 company completed within 60 days and without assessment of sanctions or fines;